marxanweb/docs/user.md

 <img src='images/tab_planning_units.png' title='Planning Units tab' class='docsImage'>

 #### Understanding planning unit status and cost
 All planning units have two attributes that influence the results of a Marxan analysis: status and cost.
-The status of a planning unit determines whether it is included in the results (i.e. locked in) or excluded (i.e. locked out).
+The status of a planning unit determines whether it is included in every solution (i.e. locked in) or excluded (i.e. locked out).
 The default status is neither included or excluded but determined during the Marxan analysis.
 The cost of a planning unit is not a hard value that locks in/out a particular planning unit, but rather a weighting to subtely influence the results.

+#### Status
-#### Status: Manually including/excluding individual planning units
+##### Manually including/excluding individual planning units
 Manually including or excluding individual planning units is useful where a real-world issue affects where new protected areas can be designated.
 For example, if you know that a particular planning unit contains a restricted military area and cannot be designated, then you could manually exclude that planning unit from the project.

 If you want to manually include or exclude individual planning units from the project, then click on the lock icon.
-The planning units are now in edit mode (disabling the Project and Features tab), where you can change the status of any of the units to be one of the following:
+The planning units are now in edit mode (disabling the Project and Features tab), where you can change the status of any of the units to be one of the following: Default, locked in or locked out.

-- initially included (i.e. the planning unit is initially in the reserve system but is not guaranteed to be in the results).
-- locked in the reserve system, i.e. the planning unit will be present in every solution.
-- locked out of the reserve system, i.e. the planning unit will be absent in every solution.

 To change the status of a planning unit, click on the map.
 The status will cycle between the three states.
 If you want to reset the status to the default then right click on the planning unit.
 If you want to reset all of your manual edits, click on the eraser button.
 The status of the planning unit is shown in the legend.